 3. Pause before answering questions

-Prepare, practice, and then… let go.
+Whether your interview is on the phone or over video, prepare, practice, and then…let go.
 Trust yourself.
 Trust the work you’ve done.
 Trust that you’ll have what you need when the time comes.
-Your phone interview will not be perfect, but perfection isn’t the goal.
+Your interview will not be perfect, but perfection isn’t the goal.
 The goal is to stay calm, sound confident, and present the best version of yourself.
-With these tips, you can now do that!
+With these phone interview tips, you can now do that!